ScintillatorSynth/Scintillator/src/doc/Render-Scheduler.md

 in one of three modes:

  * Free-running - only relevant when a window is created, instructs Scintillator to track the update framerate of the display.
-Pass a negative number to the --framerate startup flag to activate this mode.
+Pass a negative number to the frame rate startup flag to activate this mode.
  * Shutter - Scintillator will only advance the frame when receiving an OSC command requesting a render.
 If there is a window open, the window will update the contents when "damaged", or a repaint is requested by the operating system, and will attempt to present the updated contents with minimal latency.